hybridsjs/hybrids/docs/store/usage.md

 };
 ```

 In above example when the `page` changes, the `userList` property still returns the last page with the pending state from the next instance.
-Because of that, you can avoid a situation when the user sees an empty screen with loading indicator - the old data are displayed until the new page is ready to be displayed.
-However, you have an option to hide data immediately - use `store.pending()` guard for it.
+Because of that, you can avoid a situation when the user sees an empty screen with loading indicator - the old data are displayed until the new one is ready to be displayed.
+However, you have an option to hide data immediately - use the `store.pending()` guard.

 ### Draft Mode

 The draft mode provides a copy of the model instance or a new one with default values.
 The model definition used in draft mode is a memory-based version of the given model definition.
-The instance is deleted from the memory when component disconnects.
+The draft instance is deleted from the memory when component disconnects.

 This mode can be especially useful when working with forms.
 If you want to use store to keep form values, which also supports validation, use draft mode.
-When all of the changes are finished, use the `store.submit(draft)` method to create or update the primary model instance.
+When all of the changes are done, use the `store.submit(draft)` method to create or update the primary model instance.

 ```typescript
 store.submit(model: Model): Promise<Model>